cytomining/CytoTable/docs/source/overview.md

 _Example of data chunking performed on a simple table of data._

 Data chunking within CytoTable involves slicing data sources into "chunks" of rows which all contain the same columns and have a lower number of rows than the original data source.
-Data chunking is generally used to reduce the memory footprint of operations performed within CytoTable.
+CytoTable uses data chunking to reduce the memory footprint of operations.
 Data chunking can be used through [Parquet "datasets"](https://arrow.apache.org/docs/python/generated/pyarrow.parquet.ParquetDataset.html), which are one form of serialized and chunked data.

 ### Data Concatenations